AlphaPlus Educator Network Makerspaces

 build a portfolio

-Other skills that maker space participants may call upon can include:
+Other capacities that makerspace participants may call upon or develop can include:

 collaboration and social skills